diku-dk/hpps-e2020-pub/material/5-l-2/macos-openmp.md

 * Then run `brew install gcc` to install GCC.

-This will not change the default `gcc` command, and we don't recommend you change it (since other Mac software might expect the default to be in place).
-Instead, you can use the command `gcc-10` to run the installed version of GCC (10 as of this writing, maybe it will be `gcc-11` when you read this in the cool sci-fi future).
+This will not change the default `gcc` command.
+We don't recommend you change it, since other Mac software might expect the default to be in place.
+You can use the command `gcc-10` to run the installed version of GCC (10 as of this writing, maybe it will be `gcc-11` when you read this in the cool sci-fi future).
 That is, to compile a program, run:

 ```
 $ gcc-10 foo.c -o foo -fopenmp